 E6508: A Phase II Study of L-BLP25 and Bevacizumab in Unresectable Stage IIIA and IIIB Non-Squamous Non-Small Cell Lung Cancer after Definitive Chemoradiation

-This is a phase II study of L-BLP25 and Bevacizumab after difinitive chemoradiation.
+This is a phase ii study of L-BLP25 and Bevacizuman after difinitive chemoradiation.

 The study consists of: